Nellis Air Force Base: History

-McCarran Field
+Western Air Express Field / McCarran Field

-Renamed to McCarran Field in the mid-1930s, there were "difficulties in securing the use" of the airfield north of Las Vegas for a Nevada World War II Army Airfield.
-McCarran Field was bought on 2 January 1941 by the City of Las Vegas, was leased to the Army on 5 January, and was "signed over" to the Quartermaster Corps on 25 January—Army construction began in March 1941.
+Following "difficulties in securing the use" of the airfield north of Las Vegas for a Nevada World War II Army Airfield., the City of Las Vegas purchased Western Air Express Field, unofficially "Las Vegas Airport," on 2 January 1941, splitting it for Army and civilian use.
+Part of the field was renamed McCarran Field, becoming the city's municipal airport, and the other portion of the field was leased to the Army on 5 January.
+It was "signed over" to the Quartermaster Corps on 25 January, and Army construction began in March 1941.
 The city's Federal Building became the May 1941 location of the 79th Air Base Group detachment (5 staff officers commanded by Lt.
 Col. Martinus Stenseth), and a month later 5 administrative NCOs plus other support personnel arrived.
 WPA barracks in Las Vegas were used for enlisted men, and the motor pool with 6 vintage trucks and a semi-trailer was next to the WPA barracks.
 Vehicle parts were from local service stations and gasoline and oil from the Civilian Conservation Corps (the Block 16 brothels in Las Vegas were closed).
 Permanent construction for barracks to house 3,000 people began in mid-1941, and by 7 December, 10 AT-6 Texan advanced flight trainers and 17 Martin B-10 bombers were at the airfield.